Aikido, the way with Aiki (part 1)

 as it was designed, explained

-By thinking deeply about O-Sensei's explanations on his Aiki and his Aikido, we might be able to find out more about theses subjects.
-And by following the indicated direction, our Aikido too, could come closer to be the Aikido, as it presumably was designed, explained and practiced by O-Sensei.
+By thinking deeply about the founders explanations on his Aiki and his Aikido, we might be able to find out more about theses subjects.
+And by following the founders directions, I beliefe that our Aikido too, could come closer to be the Aikido, as it was designed, explained and practiced by the founder.

 1 suki = jap.: opening, gap, vulnerability, moment of inattention (explanation taken from Two Cranes Aikido)